 - Even if there was some pre-planned conspiracy, wouldn’t it be far more plausible that the fuel was smuggled inside the coach at Godhra station, or perhaps even earlier?
 Carrying so many large jerry-cans of petrol 200 meters away from the road, cutting the vestibules, entering the crowded coach would be a risky plan to carry out, within a time of 20 minutes.

 It is clear that Godhra is communally sensitive.
 It is agreed that Godhra’s Muslims, as Hindus and Muslims unfortunately in many parts of the country are quick to react emotionally, assemble, even commit acts of violence.
 It cannot be disputed that they assembled on February 27 2002, and indulged in very heavy stone pelting of the Sabarmati Express.

 The moot question is whether the act of burning alive 59 persons was a pre-planned act designed and executed in the manner as alleged by the prosecution, the Gujarat State government?

-Clearly, the bribing of witnesses for the statement behind selling of 140 litres of petrol by the lead investigating officer himself would have been sufficient grounds for dismissing the prosecution case under normal scenario.
+Clearly, the bribing of witnesses for the statement behind the selling of 140 litres of petrol by the lead investigating officer himself would have been sufficient grounds for dismissing the prosecution case under the normal scenario.
 This was the bedrock of the “conspiracy” angle to the case.
 The manner in which this serious issue of tampering of key witnesses has been casually disregarded, especially in the context on numerous examples of miscarriages of justice in Gujarat such as the Bilkis Bano case, is very strange and questionable.

 Godhra was one of the few cases in Gujarat where Hindus had been targeted, and Modi government was actually extremely keen to punish the perpetrators.